Affiliate links on Android Authority may earn us a commission. Learn more.

 Unlike the Chromecast, the Onn 4K Pro comes with true USB support, allowing more complex uses right out of the box.

-Finally, the Onn 4K Pro remote includes a new ‘Magic’ button, currently exclusive to Onn, which can be customized to control various inputs or act as a shortcut to any installed app.
+The Onn 4K Pro remote includes a new ‘Magic’ button, just like the Google TV Streamer, which can be customized to control various inputs or act as a shortcut to any installed app.
 This feature is a useful addition that enhances the user experience.
-It’s also pretty much guaranteed this feature will arrive on the next-gen Chromecast and other Google TV devices later this year.

 The first time you hit the button it will give you the choice between letting it control your inputs for a TV or Soundbar.
 Conversely, you can select any app installed on the device to turn the button into a physical shortcut.
 You can change the option at any time by pressing and holding the Star button.
 I really love this addition and hope someday we can get official or even third-party remotes with multiple Magic buttons.